stuartfowler/CEMT/README.md

 ### Risk Assessment

-The threat mitigation stage involves the use of Relationship Maps and Parametric Diagrams to assess the likelihood of a particular threat succeeding.
+The risk assessment stage involves the use of Relationship Maps and Parametric Diagrams to assess the likelihood of a particular threat succeeding.
 The purpose of this activity is to provide determine a risk rating for key threat paths identified in the earlier stages.
 Click on the steps in the flowchart below to see additional detail and instructions.

 ```mermaid
 flowchart TB